tetratelabs/func-e/CONTRIBUTING.md

+# Contributing

 We welcome contributions from the community.
 Please read the following guidelines carefully to maximize the chances of your PR being merged.

-# Coding Style
+## Coding Style

 - The code is linted using a relatively stringent [golang-ci config](./.golangci.yml).
 To run this linter (and a few others) use the `ci/format` script.
-To verify you can run the `ci/lint` script.
+To verify, you can run the `ci/lint` script.
 - We follow standard Go table-driven tests and use the [`testify/assert`](https://github.com/stretchr/testify#assert-package) library to assert correctness.
-To verify all tests pass you can run the `ci/test` script.
+To verify all tests pass, you can run the `ci/test` script.

-# DCO
+## DCO

 We require DCO signoff line in every commit to this repo.